dolthub/docs/content/reference/sql/version-control/dolt-system-tables.md

 `dolt_ignore` stores a list of "table name patterns", and a boolean flag for each pattern indicating whether tables that match the patterns should not be staged for commit.

+This only affects the staging of new tables.
+Tables that have already been staged or committed are not affected the contents of `dolt_ignore`, and changes to those tables can still be staged.
 ### Schema

 ```text